AP FACT CHECK: Are immigration raids result of Trump policy? | Taiwan News

 THE NEW NORMAL?

 Despite the claims that this is business as usual, an indication of the changed tactics came earlier in the week when Homeland Security Secretary John Kelly testified before Congress.
-He told lawmakers immigration agents expressed frustration about that they were not fully allowed to enforce immigration laws under the Obama administration.
+He told lawmakers that immigration agents expressed frustration at not being fully allowed to enforce immigration laws under the Obama administration.
 He predicted Trump's directives would end that frustration.

 "I think their morale has suffered because of the job they were hired to do, and then in their sense, they're ... kind of hobbled or, you know, hands tied behind their back, that kind of thing," Kelly told the House Homeland Security Committee.
 "And now, they feel more positive about things.
 I bet if you watch the morale issue, you'll ... be surprised going forward."